mars-planet/mars_city/MOCC/docs/MOCC_implementation.rst

 .. figure:: images/MOCC_Telemetry-Commands_Implementation.png
   :name: Figure 2

   Figure 2.
-Telemetry and Commands‘ Modules Implementation
+Telemetry and Commandsï¿½ Modules Implementation

 All commands received should be both stored in the Commands Database and delivered to the appropriate external recipient (if needed).